quicwg/base-drafts/draft-ietf-quic-qpack.md

 connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.

-## Header Block Instructions
+## Header Block Representations

 Header blocks contain compressed representations of header lists and are carried in frames on streams defined by the enclosing protocol.
-These instructions reference the static table, or dynamic table in a particular state without modifying it.
+These representations reference the static table, or dynamic table in a particular state without modifying it.